 Another notable American who nearly got into a duel was the writer Mark Twain.
 That confrontation never took place reportedly because the newspaper editor who had challenged Twain got wind of a possibly exaggerated report of Twain’s marksmanship and he didn’t want to find out whether it was true.

 To ensure that we end this episode about duelling on a lighthearted note, let’s consider the tale of 19th-century German leader Otto von Bismarck who challenged his political rival Rudolf Virchow to a duel.
-Because Virchow was the one challenged, he had the choice of weapons and he, being a scientist as well as a politician, selected two pork sausages from his laboratory, one of which had been innoculated with a disease-causing roundworm.
+Because Virchow was the one challenged, he had the choice of weapons and he, being a scientist as well as a politician, selected two pork sausages from his laboratory, one of which had been inoculated with a disease-causing roundworm.
 He sent this message to Bismarck: “Let his excellency do me the honor to choose whichever of these sausages he wishes and eat it, and I will eat the other.”
 Bismarck wisely declined, and the duel was called off.

 That’s all for this episode, but there’s more to come.
 On the next episode of Remembering the Days, we’re going to look back at the origins of The Gamecock student newspaper in 1908 and revisit some of the stories and editors in the many decades since.